gaultier/blog/detect_data_races_with_dtrace.md

 ## Example

 I recently [fixed](https://github.com/ory/kratos/commit/66739820c9d45ad4bc465b2ce3e10311967e29e4) a data race in Go at work.
 Since it is an open-source project I can share my work which is great!
 I have reproduced this race in C for simplicity, because Go inlines function calls quite heavily and some functions, e.g. `append()`, `len()`, are not real functions but in fact builtin, it's hard to trace them.
+Also, C is a lingua franca and since there is no runtime (garbage collector, scheduler) to speak of, I find it easier to understand what's going on.

 In theory DTrace can trace arbitrary instructions and static probes, but in Go static probes are annoying to declare since that needs CGO, and on ARM64 macOS (my current laptop) tracing arbitrary instructions does not work.